Knowledge base

 .eml

-to be able to read it directly in the kDrive interface: - Click the Add button…
+extension to be able to read it directly in the kDrive interface: - Click on the Add button…

-- A message at the bottom of the screen notifies you of the progress of the recording and allows you to go directly to the email's save location.
+- A message at the bottom of the screen notifies you of the progress of the recording and allows you to go directly to the email save location.

-- The saved email can be viewed in kDrive as if you were reading it directly in Mail:
+- The saved email can be viewed in kDrive as if you were reading it in Mail directly:

 … from the Infomaniak Mail mobile app

-- Open the email in question on the mobile app Infomaniak Mail (app for iOS/Android smartphone or tablet).
+- Open the email in question on the mobile app Infomaniak Mail (application for iOS / Android smartphone or tablet).

 - Click on the action menu â‹® located at the top right of the displayed email.